permitio/permit-mongodb-secure-rag/README.md

    - Go to "Policy Editor".
    - Add a role derivation to inherit permissions:
-     - If a user has the `viewer` role in `department:X`, they inherit `document:read` for documents where department is the parent of the document.
+     - If a user has the `viewer` role in `department:X`, they inherit `document:read` for documents where the department is the parent of the document.

    **Steps**: